Your output won't scale

 Context that travels with your code.

 One issue or thirty.
-Sequential or parallel.
 Your call.

 Sequential.
 Predictable.
 Fire and forget.